Not only are you a rude speed-demon, but a light-running scofflaw as well.

 If we are to cater to this kind of half-baked morality, then let our U.S. orchestras play nothing but the works of Aaron Copland, Samuel Barber and Leonard Bernstein.

-A little rough in the syntax department, but I am still delighted to have put a sentiment out there that I still espouse roughly forty-five years later.
+A little rough in the syntax department, but I am still delighted to have put forth a sentiment that I still espouse roughly forty-five years later.

 I've had to deal with the PC issue a few times in my professional life (not as many as some of my colleagues, thankfully).
 In every instance I've been caught off-guard by it, but at least in one case – the last of the three I'll chronicle – there was a delicious helping of vindication.